Audi Q2 review - Reliability and safety

 - 2Engines, performance and drivePlenty of advanced, efficient engines.
 Drive can be fun, but bigger wheels and sports suspension make it bumpy

 - 3MPG, CO2 and Running CostsLightweight construction boosts running costs to A3 hatchback levels

 - 4Interior, design and technologyThe Audi Q2 leads the way when it comes to interior style, quality and tech, although you have to pay for the latter

 - 5Practicality, comfort and boot spaceThe Q2 is smaller than an A3, but it offers similar passenger and boot space

-- 6Reliability and Safety - currently readingImpressive safety kit and sharing so much with other Audi, VW, Skoda and SEAT models should help reliability
+- 6Reliability and Safety - currently readingThe Q2 includes impressive levels of safety kit, while component-sharing with other VW Group models should help reliability